Similarities Between the Gut Microbiome and Skin Microbiome

 10 Ways to Keep Your Gut-Skin Microbiome Flourishing

-- Maintain a healthy diet full of vegetables, clean fats and proteins.
+- Maintain a healthy diet full of vegetables, clean fats, proteins and grains.
 Consume whole fruits or berries 1-2 servings daily and by themselves.
 And don’t forget to stay hydrated with REAL water!

 - Avoid possible trigger foods such as wheat, dairy, nuts etc.